 A Fall or Spring semester that does not yield grade points will lead to probation.
 For example, if a student takes all courses on a pass/no pass basis, receives all incomplete grades, earns all IPs or NRs, or a combination of the above will fail to achieve a GPA and will be placed on probation.* This does not apply to Summer Sessions.

-*This policy has been modified for Fall 2020 and Spring 2021.
+*This policy was modified for Fall 2020 and Spring 2021.
 See top of page.

 Fall/Spring semesters: Friday of the tenth week of instruction at 11:59pm PT